Current Environment:

-What is heterotaxy?
+What is heterotaxy syndrome?

-Heterotaxy is a rare condition where many organs in the body can be formed abnormally, in the wrong position, or even missing.
-Many children with heterotaxy have complex heart defects, which are often the most challenging problems associated with heterotaxy.
+Heterotaxy syndrome is a rare condition where many organs in the chest and abdomen are formed abnormally, in the wrong position, or are even missing.
+Many children with heterotaxy syndrome have complex congenital heart defects (CHD), which often make the condition challenging to treat.
+The intestines, liver, spleen, and lungs can also be affected.

-In addition to the heart, the intestines, liver, spleen, and lungs can also be affected.
 Some children have a mild form of heterotaxy with only minor abnormalities of just one or two organs.
-Other children have very complex forms of heterotaxy involving multiple different organs.
+Other children have very complex forms of heterotaxy involving many different organs.

-What are the symptoms of heterotaxy?
+What are the symptoms of heterotaxy syndrome?

 Heart symptoms may include:

-• cyanosis ( blue skin, usually on the lips and under the fingernails)
+• cyanosis (blue skin, usually on the lips and under the fingernails)

 • labored or fast breathing